 Congratulations to John Ågren, who has been elected to the U.S. National Academy of Engineering (NAE).
 Formal inductions into the academy will take place on September 30, 2018, in Washington, D.C., during a ceremony at the NAE annual meeting.
 Election into this prestigious group is considered to be one of the highest honours an engineer can receive in their career.

-Dr. Ågren has received many awards throughout his illustrious career, including the TMS William Hume-Rothery Award in 2011, the NIMS award in 2017 and election into the Royal Swedish Academy of Engineering Sciences in 2006.
-Congratulations to Dr. Ågren on this momentous achievement.
+Prof. Ågren has received many awards throughout his illustrious career, including the TMS William Hume-Rothery Award in 2011, the NIMS award in 2017 and election into the Royal Swedish Academy of Engineering Sciences in 2006.
+Congratulations to Prof. Ågren on this momentous achievement.

 Thermo-Calc Software has opened an office in Zürich, Switzerland, to better support our users in Switzerland, Austria and Germany.
 The office will be under the leadership of Nicholas Grundy, an experienced Technical Sales Manager with a PhD in Materials Science from ETH Zurich.